A Profile of Military Veterans in the Southwestern United States Who Use Complementary and Alternative Medicine: Implications for Integrated Care

 Long-Term Trends in the Use of Complementary and Alternative Medical Therapies in the United States Kessler, Ronald C.; Davis, Roger B.; Foster, David F.; Rompay, Marie I. Van; Walters, Ellen E.; Wilkey, Sonja A.; Kaptchuk, Ted J.; Eisenberg, David M. (2001-08-21)

-Unknown author (Institute of Medicine (United States).
+Unknown creator (Institute of Medicine (United States).
 Committee on the Use of Complementary and Alternative Medicine by the American Public, 2005)